ScruffyTheMoose/primeNumbers/README.md

 `primeNumbers` is a research repository being built as part of an undergraduate research team studying patterns and relationships in prime numbers.

+### Studies Folder
+This folder contains Jupyter Notebooks were I applied the algorithms built here to look for interesting patterns in sets of prime numbers.

 ### millerRabin.py
 A personal build of the Miller-Rabin probabilistic primality test.
 Using the evaluate() function, you can test any integer n for t iterations.
 False confirms that n is a composite number while True implies that the number is *probably* prime.
 It is recommended to run between 40 and 60 tests for optimal evaluation of n.